Rparadise-Team/ATC-GB-DMG-COLOR/README.md

 ## THEMES

-2 themes are included, one in greenish colors simulating a Game Boy DMG and another in color simulating a Game Boy Color.
+2 themes are included, one simulating a Game Boy DMG and another simulating a Game Boy Color.
 Themes are available in english and spanish.

-- ATC DMG THEME
+- ATC DMG THEME: applies to the SimpleMenu environment, applications and application previews.

 ![DMG THEME](https://github.com/user-attachments/assets/30b0aea2-9c2f-4bd4-acac-946a22394642)

-- ATC COLOR THEME
+- ATC COLOR THEME: applies only to the SimpleMenu environment.
+Applications and application previews will continue to maintain the DMG look.

 ![COLOR THEME](https://github.com/user-attachments/assets/0f138a5d-2594-4643-a200-0a7861a8b728)